Developer Guide

 Expected: Accommodation is not valid in wishlist.
 Error details shown in the status message.c.
 Other incorrect add commands to try:

-,find -friend y
+find,find -friend y

 Expected: Invalid command.
 Error message is thrown.